 1. Write Job Descriptions

-The more clearly you can define job duties, the more likely employees are to follow safety protocols.
-For example, noting that warehouse product stockers “use automated risers to load all product boxes over 50 pounds” demonstrates the employer’s expectations for employee safety.
+Additionally, the more clearly you can define job duties, the more likely employees are to follow safety protocols.
+For example, noting that warehouse product stockers “use automated risers to load all product boxes over 50 pounds” demonstrates the employer’s safety expectations.

 2. Dig Into Your Policy Details